 • We believe that the most successful and valued business relationships develop the same way they do in life: without aggression or pressure, based on professional standards and practices that honor all concerned.

-• We consider respect and privacy to be critical in building business.
+• We consider respect and privacy to be critical in building a sustainable business.
 We adhere to and advise on best practices in this area to protect our clients’ communications assets.

 • We aspire to the highest standards of ethics in marketing and advertising.
 We consider business to be very personal, based in value offered and exchanged.

 • • •